Hinatsumi98/Cosmoem/README.md

 ### Pagefile and Crash Prevention

 >[!WARNING]
->Larger Skyrim modlists require a significant amount of memory, running out of memory **will** result in crashes and other potential issues.
+>Larger Fallout 4 modlists require a significant amount of memory, running out of memory **will** result in crashes and other potential issues.
 Due to Apostasy's size and number of files, this step is **NOT** optional.
 I do not care how much RAM or VRAM you have, please do this step.

 **To set up a Pagefile:**